nih-cfde/published-documentation/docs/about/portalguide.md

 If no saved searches exist for that repository, then this pop-up will not display any results.

 ### Add Favorites
 On any data browser page, you can save favorites for vocabulary items and easily return to them later through your [personalized dashboard](#navigate-the-personalized-dashboard).
-Currently, the favorites that display on your dashboard are items under the CF Programs, Anatomy, Assay, Disease, Taxonomy, Data Type, and File Format facets in the Refine Search filter panel.
+Currently, the favorites that display on your dashboard are items under the CF Programs, Anatomy, Assay, Disease, Taxonomy, Data Type, File Format, Gene, and Compound facets in the Refine Search filter panel.

 To add a favorite:
 1. Click the star icon next to the item you want to favorite in the Refine Search filter panel to the left of the data browser.